 I also represent family members in court of protection proceedings that concern their loved ones.

-I represent patients who are detained under the Mental Health Act 1983 both in a hospital and in the community.
-My representation allows patients to challenge their detention in hospital at Mental Health Tribunals and Hospital Managers Hearings.
-I also attend other meetings, such as Care Programme Approach (CPA) meetings and S117 meetings, with patients to ensure that their voices are heard when discussions are had about their care and treatment.
+I also specialise in mental health law.
+I advise patients who are detained under the Mental Health Act 1983 both in a hospital and in the community.
+I represent clients at mental health tribunals and hospital managers hearings.
+I also attend other meetings, such as Care Programme Approach (CPA) meetings and s117 meetings, with patients to ensure that their voices are heard when discussions are had about their care and treatment.

 I travel throughout the Midlands with my base being in Birmingham.
 Legal aid is often available for my clients.

 I joined Anthony Collins Solicitors in November 2015 and qualified as a solicitor in November 2020.
 I am a Law Society accredited mental health practitioner and a Legal Aid agency supervisor in this area.